 “When I was a child and when I raised my children, we would go to the basement of the BIA (Bureau of Indian Affairs) building for healthcare.
 That building has been torn down.
 A doctor and nurse would come in from Pendleton once a month and offer basic shots and treat colds.
 I became very sick when I was five or six and no one was around to see me.
 I had to be taken to Pendleton, which was a big deal back then.
-I had contracted Spinal Meningitis, and I’m told that I could have died from that.”
+I had contracted spinal meningitis, and I’m told that I could have died.”

-It is also important to note that the CTUIR is a model community in terms of participating in its own healthcare decisions.
-It was the first tribal group to utilize the Community Health Representative Program (established in1968), and the first to own their own clinic (construction completed in 1972).
+It’s also important to note that the CTUIR is a model community in terms of participating in its own healthcare decisions.
+It was the first tribal group to utilize the Community Health Representative Program (established in 1968), and the first to own their own clinic (construction completed in 1972).

-In 1975, the Indian Self-Determination and Education Assistance Act (Public Law 93-638) set the wheels in motion for the tribe to manage its own healthcare needs at a future date.
-Among other things, this law gave tribes the ability to determine how to use healthcare funds provided by the US government.
-Around this same time, the American Academy of Pediatric Physicians recognized CTUIR as unique within tribal healthcare systems system because of its emphasis placed on self-directed wellness and community-designed health initiatives.
-Also in this decade (1977)—Yellowhawk sponsored its first Fun Run, when most people in the United States considered the activity a fad.
+The Indian Self-Determination and Education Assistance Act of 1975 (Public Law 93-638) set the wheels in motion for the tribe to manage its own healthcare needs at a future date.
+Among other things, this law gave tribes the ability to determine how to use healthcare funds provided by the U.S. government.
+Around this same time, the American Academy of Pediatric Physicians recognized CTUIR as unique within the tribal healthcare system because of its emphasis placed on self-directed wellness and community-designed health initiatives.
+Case in point, in 1977, Yellowhawk sponsored its first Fun Run, when many people in the country considered the running of road races a trivial fad.
 Yellowhawk has always been forward thinking and innovative.

 In 1996, CTUIR assumed ownership and leadership of its tribal healthcare from Indian Health Services.
 Today, many tribes (there are more than 550 tribes recognized by the U.S. government) still do not own or govern their healthcare organizations.